chadpalmer2/statements-generator/README.md

 ## Technical Details

-Chad’s Statement Generator is a Flask web application which provides a convenient GUI for inputting a couple of CSV files and parameters into a Python script.
+Chad’s Statement Generator is a Flask web application which provides a convenient GUI for inputting CSV files and parameters into a Python script.
 Roughly speaking, this script loads the data in the CSV file into a pandas dataframe, iterates over this dataframe to calculate necessary statement data, generates an HTML document from a template using that data, converts this to a PDF with pdfkit, and finally zips that file.

 All of the packages necessary for this application to run are pip-installable and installed via requirements.txt, with the exception of wkhtmltopdf.
 The file tree is as follows: